Anton von Schmerling: Life

 On his retirement he returned to his judicial duties; in 1867 he was made life-member of the Upper House (Herrenhaus) in the Reichsrat, of which he became vice-president, and in 1871 president.
 This post he laid down in 1879, and came forward as leader of the Liberal German opposition to the administration of Count Taaffe.
 In 1891 he retired from public life, and died at Vienna on 23 May 1893.

 In 1835 Schmerling married Pauline von Koudelka, a daughter of field marshal lieutenant Freiherr von Koudelka.
 She was distinguished by her literary and artistic abilities, at that time rare in the Austrian capital, but she died young in 1840, leaving two daughters.

+The Schmerling Government

+The Schmerling Government was formed in September 1848 during the Revolution of 1848 in German-speaking Europe.
+It served as the government of the Provisional Central Authority created by the Frankfurt Parliament, which tried to unify Germany under a constitutional framework.

+Anton von Schmerling, an Austrian liberal statesman, took over after the resignation of the previous ministry.
+His cabinet attempted to stabilize the revolutionary movement and create a functioning central government for a united Germany.